🇳🇿 NEW ZEALAND - The South Island 10, 13, or 16 days

 Popular Glenorchy Day Walk:

-There are many other walks ranging from 30-minutes up to a full day on well-formed tracks suitable for people of all ages and fitness.
+• Many other walks are available, from 30 minutes to a full day, on good paths and suitable for all ages and fitness levels.

 DAY 3

-Experience jetboating on the Shotover and Dart river.
-A thrilling ride not to be missed! <video>
+• Experience jetboating on the Shotover and Dart river.
+A must-ride! <video>

 * * * * * * * * * * * * * * * *